A Completely New Way to Train

 XSS per hour (XSSR) is a new concept in training introduced in Xert for the very first time.
 Whereas traditional intervals target an intensity, XSSR intervals target a particular amount of strain.
 Training is all about accumulating training load and training load is based on the strain you generate while working out and during regular activities.
 Having workouts that are precise in the dose of strain they produce ensures you’re getting the right amount of training at a given point in your training program.

 You’ll notice that XSSR intervals have variable power in some cases.
 This is because as you fatigue during a workout, it becomes more difficult to sustain a given intensity.
-Hence what may have produced 80 XSSR while unfatigued will be different that what will produce 80 XSSR during periods of heavy fatigue.
+This is why what may have produced 80 XSSR while you’re fresh will be quite different that what will produce 80 XSSR during periods of fatigue.
 This is the principle behind XSSR and it offers a workout designer a way to keep the interval at a level that is constant, not in watts, but in the strain it generates.
 It allows intervals to impart greater strain without becoming too difficult to complete.
 Performing high-intensity XSSR intervals will feel more natural as the intensity declines with increasing fatigue, enabling you to sustain and hold on longer and to allow you to continue to add strain rather than having to stop.

 Just as workouts can be designed with fatigue and strain targets in mind, so can a workout player enforce those targets in real-time.
 Not everyone has the benefit of using a resistance-controlled smart trainer.
 Also, not all resistance-controlled trainers work equally when it comes to helping you attain the target wattages as defined in the workout.

-Xert’s advanced algorithms can be used by players to assist you and/or the smart trainer in reaching the given target.
-When they have the algorithms embedded, they can adjust target wattages and interval durations as the interval progresses and in the context of your current fatigue accumulated.
+Xert’s advanced algorithms can be used by our workout players to assist you and/or the smart trainer in reaching the given target.
+Xert’s workout players can adjust target wattages and interval durations as the interval progresses and in the context of your current fatigue accumulated.
 This awareness and auto-adjustments are key to helping you perform the workouts the way they are meant to be performed.
 Many coaches spend time with their athletes coaching them on how to do workouts.
 Doing them properly requires them teaching their athletes not only how to do them but the importance of doing them properly.

 With smart workout player capabilities, athletes get that added help from the algorithms to adjust workouts for them, ensuring they get the proper benefit from their training.
 Coaches can have more assurance that their athletes are performing workouts the way they were meant to be performed.

-The New Xert Workout Player for Garmin Connect IQ
+The Xert Workout Player for Garmin Connect IQ

-In addition to smart workout support on Xert Mobile for Android, we have also developed and released support for smart workouts on Garmin Edge bike computers that support Connect IQ.
+In addition to smart workout support on Android, we have also developed and released support for smart workouts on Garmin Edge bike computers that support Connect IQ.

 The Xert Workout Player for Connect IQ is a full-featured app that displays your current workout information in an easy-to-follow display.
 Your target power, MPA, cadence, heart rate and timers are shown and the software controls your smart trainer under the covers, adjusting target power and/or interval duration on-the-fly using the advanced smart interval algorithms.
 The app was designed for ease-of-use: